MrOnlineCoder/GleedSDL/README.md

 ## Stability note

 Please note, that this library was mostly written for educational purposes, and this was my first time working with low-level codecs such as VP8 and Vorbis, therefore, it may contain bugs or memory leaks.
-Use it at your own risk, and feel free to report any issues.
+Use it at your own risk, and feel free to report any issues or suggestions.

 ## Hardware acceleration